'A new analysis of the dark side of the digital revolution.' The Financial Times

 But it didn’t have to be this way.

-Move Fast and Break Things is a call to arms to wake up, to say that is enough is enough, to call out the perpetrators of almost inconceivable large-scale cultural theft, and to demand that we do everything in our power to create a different future.
+Move Fast and Break Things is a call to arms, to say that is enough is enough and to demand that we do everything in our power to create a different future.